deriv-com/shadcn-ui-templates/cli/README.md

 # @deriv-com/quill-shadcn-cli

-A powerful CLI tool for setting up and managing Deriv Quill shadcn/ui components in your React projects.
+A simple CLI tool for setting up Deriv Quill shadcn/ui components in your React projects.

 ## Installation